pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 normalize='unit_tri'
 ```

-First of all we instantiate the required algorithms
+First of all, we instantiate the required algorithms:

 ```python